 Cash Flow Analysis

-For better personal finance management, individuals should also factor in the investment and expenses decisions while evaluating impact on all future cash flows.
+For better personal finance management, individuals should also factor in investment and expense decisions while evaluating the impact on all future cash flows.
 For example, if you want to take up an expensive course at a reputed university, will it improve your future cash flows?
 By how much?

 I did such an analysis when I decide to take up a huge loan for my MBA.

 You can read about it here: Is MBA Worth It?